 You probably have heard of this MVC before, and wondered what is it.
 In simple words, it’s a design pattern that makes your code organized, easy to read and most importantly super-fast to debug!

-But what those three letters stand for.
+So Let me start off by explaining what MVC is.What do those three letters stand for.
 Well, let me break it down for you.
 MVC stands for Model, View, Controller.
 Each one of these serve a specific function.
 As you know any application consists of several parts.
 Firstly, the visual part which the user can see and interact with and this is called the View.
 For example, the view in web development is simply the Html and CSS code.
+So the View is just a layer that would let the user see it and interact with it.
+Simple enough.

 In conclusion, the view does not contact the model directly, instead, it contacts the controller which works as a connection point between the view and the controller.
 In other words, the controller works a waitress.
 A waitress takes orders from a customer, turns around and go to the kitchen to get food (Model) to the customer to enjoy!